Mind & Music - a new platform for mental health.

 CB - I agree - I’ve worked with illustrators and artists in the past and there’s very much that perception and undervaluing of what’s a lot of hard work.

 ZF - Yes - it’s people’s rents and mortgages and not pocket money!
-I think people extend this attitude to mental health as well and don’t realise the issues that are caused by job uncertainty and creative burnout.
+I think people extend this attitude to mental health as well and don’t realize the issues that are caused by job uncertainty and creative burnout.
 I have a degree in Music Business and I was really lucky as we got a lot of support as students - something I am now passing back in my role as a student mentor but there are lots of people out there who don’t have that support and I would hope that’s where Mind & Music can help.

 CB - Tell us a bit more about the artists who have been featured on Mind & Music so far?

 ZF - I think the story that captures why I set up Mind & Music is Jake Baxter’s.
 He’s a full-time musician who’s had to retrain in a different field as he can longer afford his bills.
 Before lockdown, his career was beginning to take off which makes his story even more heart-breaking.
 He’s told me how he believes the music industry has been one of the worst affected industries during the pandemic with little support.
-He also explains how important it is to support our grassroot venues and upcoming musicians during this time, even if it’s just a couple of pounds to a JustGiving page.
+He also explains how important it is to support our grassroot venues and upcoming musicians during this time, even if it’s just a couple of dollars to a JustGiving page.

 Since publishing his story on the platform, Jake has been back in touch with me.
-He emphasised how grateful he was on being able to share his story and how since putting the video out, he has now been back in touch with an old friend who’s built their own home studio.
+He emphasized how grateful he was on being able to share his story and how since putting the video out, he has now been back in touch with an old friend who’s built their own home studio.
 He’s now planning to work on his material again and come out of this situation fighting.
 Mind & Music gave him the inspiration he needed to pick up his guitar again and is the reason why I created the project.
 It makes it all worthwhile for me personally.

 You’ll also find stories from Storm: Season - who give advice on home recording equipment, Soul Jacker who speak about the importance of online communities and Novastatus/ Last Stand Studio who give advice on motivation.
 There’s also some excellent performance videos from these guys.